fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 Bootstrap and a large majority of existing UI frameworks produce [responsive](https://en.wikipedia.org/wiki/Responsive_web_design) designs, meaning that the resulting applications render well on a variety of different screen sizes.

-Chrome developer tools makes it possible to simulate using our application in the browser of different mobile clients:
+Chrome's developer tools make it possible to simulate using our application in the browser of different mobile clients:

 ![](../../images/7/12ea.png)